-On October 1, standing on top of the Tiananmen Gate in Beijing, he proclaims the new People's Republic of China, declaring: "The Chinese people have stood up."
+On October 1, standing on top of the Tiananmen Gate in Beijing, he proclaims the foundation of the People’s Republic of China, declaring: “The Chinese people have stood up.”
 The defeated Nationalist army retreats to the island of Taiwan and sets up a government there.

 1950 – Russia and China form a strategic alliance.
 Mao begins a massive programme of economic and social reconstruction, but just as the economy shows signs of recovery, China intervenes in the Korean War on the side of North Korea.
 Chinese forces invade Tibet, which becomes part of the People’s Republic of China.

 1958 – Mao launches the “Great Leap Forward”, a five-year economic plan aimed at rapidly raising industrial and agricultural production to catch up with more advanced nations.
 The results are disastrous.
 Normal market mechanisms are disrupted, agricultural production plummets, and a nation-wide rush into labour-intensive industry leads to massive inefficiencies and waste.

 Disruption to agriculture is blamed for the death by starvation of millions of people.

 1959 – An uprising in Tibet against China’s occupation fails and the Dalai Lama, Tibet’s spiritual leader, and 100,000 of his followers flee to India.

 The Sino-Soviet split begins as relations with Moscow break down over ideology and leadership of the global communist movement.

 1960-61 – Two years of famine resulting from the disastrous policies of the Great Leap Forward lead to the deaths of at least 20 million Chinese.

 1962 – India and China fight a brief war over their disputed border in the Himalayas.